 The Legacy of Romanticism: From Enlightenment to Modernism

-Romanticism, a cultural and literary movement that swept through Europe in the late 18th and early 19th centuries, marked a profound shift in artistic expression, philosophical thought, and the understanding of the human condition.
-Rooted in a reaction against the rationalism of the Enlightenment and the industrial transformations of the era, Romanticism championed emotion, individuality, and the sublime beauty of nature.
-This movement not only reshaped literature but also left an indelible impact on music, visual arts, and philosophy, influencing successive generations and movements.
-To fully appreciate Romanticism’s depth and scope, it’s essential to explore its historical context, key characteristics, and its legacy, including its precursors and successors.
+Romanticism was a cultural and literary movement in late 18th and early 19th-century Europe.
+It marked a profound shift in artistic expression, philosophical thought, and understanding of the human condition.
+Romanticism reacted against Enlightenment rationalism and industrial transformations.
+It championed emotion, individuality, and the sublime beauty of nature.
+This movement reshaped literature and impacted music, visual arts, and philosophy.
+It influenced successive generations and movements.
+To appreciate Romanticism’s depth, one must explore its historical context and key characteristics.
+Understanding its legacy, including its precursors and successors, is also essential.

 Historical Context and Precursors